flazedd/cs4575-project1/cs4575_project1/g2_ml_libraries.md

 ### Evaluation
-Before starting the experiment, the CPU is warmed up for 5 minutes doing fibonacci calculations to prevent cold starts which affect energy consumption.
+Before starting the experiment, the CPU is warmed up for 5 minutes by doing calculations to prevent cold starts which affect energy consumption.
 Then, a sequence of timestamped power measurements are taken for each framework during their execution.
 After the execution of a framework, an idle time of 1 minute is introduced instead of directly measuring the next framework to prevent trail energy usage from influencing the energy usage of the next framework to be evaluated.